ACCLAIM

 JAMIE MUSTARD

-Jamie applies these principals across a range of fine art, advertising, strategic communication, science to product design.
-He is currently creating a large scale mix media painting/installation for the lobby of a luxury boutique hotel — he continues working on an array of videos and short lectures where he teaches on everything from branded story creation, fine art and fine artist demand generation and fine art principles — he ties these ideas to the existential act of being and even trauma.
-Jamie does this work for companies as an expert in strategic communications — through the lens of what he calls “The Economics of Attention.”
+Jamie applies these principles across disciplines, from fine art and advertising to strategic communication, science, and product design.
+He is currently creating a large-scale installation/mixed media painting for the lobby of a luxury boutique hotel.
+He also produces videos and short lectures on topics ranging from magnetic story creation and fine art to trauma and culture.
+He works with companies as an expert in strategic communications through the lens of what he calls “The Economics of Attention.”

-In the fall of 2025, Jamie was invited as a guest of the Armenian government to present to the Ministry of Health and Ministry of Social Affairs to present work on the biology of trauma pioneered by Daniel Amen MD and Eugene Lipov MD.
-He was a guest of the US Embassy who was interested in his work to be the first to bring new science on trauma as a biological injury to Armenia and this region of the world.
+In the fall of 2025, Jamie was invited as a guest of the Armenian government to present to the Ministry of Health and the Ministry of Social Affairs.
+His work focused on the biology of trauma, building on research pioneered by Daniel Amen, MD, and Eugene Lipov, MD.
+He was also a guest of the U.S. Embassy, which expressed interest in his work as a way to introduce emerging trauma science — specifically the concept of trauma as a biological injury — to Armenia and the surrounding region.